Russia's Chechnya inaugurates what it says is Europe's largest mosque

 In 2008 he unveiled the "Heart of Chechnya", a mosque with a capacity of 10,000 worshippers in Grozny, a city that had been ravaged by two wars between Moscow and separatists after the 1991 break-up of the Soviet Union.

-Kadyrov has been criticised by rights groups for widespread rights abuses in the region, allegations he denies.
+Kadyrov has been criticized by rights groups for widespread rights abuses in the region, allegations he denies.